AmmarCodes/blog/src/posts/rebase-first-two-commits.md

   - git
 ---

-I ran into a situation where I have multiple commits, but I wanted to squash the second commit with the first one.
+I ran into a situation where I had multiple commits, but I wanted to squash the second commit with the first one.

 If you're trying to do the regular `git rebase -i master`, it will list all commits except the first one.